jaanga/jaanga.github.io/blog/2016-02-28_days-journal_jaanga.md

 * The four main demos edited and verified to run on Chrome, FF and Edge
 * Update main demos to hamburger menu
 * Add single toggle assembly button to all menus
+* Now all menus have same look and feel
+* Fix Three.js compatibility issue on bracket demo

 Basic HTML Template]( http://jaanga.github.io/cookbook-html/templates/basic-html\basic-html.html )